On the POW line: Boussh in between the Rebels and the Bounty Hunters at the Parade of Wonders, Calgary Expo. © J. Ashley Nixon

 Princess Leia in the Plaza as the Storm Troopers come in

 Princess Leia Organa made her way across the steps of the Plaza and might just have paused for a moment as a big outfit of Storm Troopers went past.
-They belonged to the 501st Legion TK 6944 Badlands Garrison, part of an international volunteer organization who dress up a lot for fun as well as raising money for charity.
+They belonged to the 501st Legion TK 6944 Badlands Garrison, part of an international volunteer organization that dresses up for fun as well as raising money for charity.

 © J. Ashley Nixon

 Playing next to the 501st Legion troopers was their sister organization, the Rebel Legion, who focus their appearances on the good guys in the Galactic Empire.
-The Mandalorians, hailing from the planet Mandalore in George Lucas’s Star Wars were also there.
-Best known for the character Boba Fett in The Empire Strikes Back, this group is more diverse in the expanded universe and includes warriors, mercenaries and bounty hunters as well as more passive folks.
+The Mandalorians, hailing from the planet Mandalore in George Lucas’s Star Wars, were also there.
+Best known for the character Boba Fett in The Empire Strikes Back, this group is more diverse in the expanded universe and includes warriors, mercenaries and bounty hunters, as well as some more passive folks.

 © J. Ashley Nixon